Wise Online - View Week

 Informal practice means performing a daily activity that doesn’t take any extra time.
 As above, it is good to jot down a few notes regarding your thoughts, feelings, and sensations as you perform each informal practice task.

-It is important to measure your progress throughout the course.
 To begin your journey please complete the MAAS (Mindfulness Awareness Attention Scale).
-This survey is a measure of your current level of mindfulness and will be completed at the end of the course in week eight.
+This survey is a measure of your current level of mindfulness and will also be completed at the end of the course in week eight.
 Completing this task also creates an awareness of moments in your life when you may be on ‘auto-pilot’ and ‘mindless’ (i.e. not paying attention).

-The higher the score, the higher the level of mindfulness.
+The higher the score, the higher the level of mindfulness (and generally this correlates to lower psychological distress.
 Divide your total score by 15 to get the MAAS Score.

 |Category||MAAS Score (Average)|